JooKS-me/blog/content/about.md

 Learned Visual Basic, simple algorithm and Digital Circuits in high school.

  In the first year of college, Participated in the ACM / XCPC training team.
-Then I realized I was a piece of shit...
-However, I have developed a strong interest in network and Linux when brushing codeforces.
-(Because in China, [codeforces.com](http://codeforces.com) is very slow to access, then you get the idea)
+However, I have developed a strong interest in network and Linux.

 In my second year of college, I started learning Java programming, and I was exposed to open source.
-I participated in [Summer 2021 of OSPP](https://summer.iscas.ac.cn/).
+I participated in [Summer 2021 of OSPP](https://summer.iscas.ac.cn/), provides an `opentelemetry-plugin` for shardingsphere to help ss-proxy connect to third-party tracing systems.

-In my third year of college, I skipped classes to do an internship at [Meituan](https://about.meituan.com/en) as a Back-end R&D of AIoT.
-Then, I started learning cloud native after the internship, and participated in LFX Mentorship.
+In my third year of college, I do an internship at [Meituan](https://about.meituan.com/en) as a Back-end R&D of AIoT.
+Then, I started learning cloud native after the internship, and participated in LFX Mentorship in KubeVela Community.

+In the summer after my junior year, I participated in [Summer 2022 of OSPP](https://summer.iscas.ac.cn/) as a student to provide reactive stream support for dubbo.
+Also participated in GSoC 2022 as a mentor of ASF.

 The story is still in progress. . .